-Just about every homeowner finds fire insurance coverage in their home insurance policies.
+Just about every homeowner finds fire insurance coverage in their home insurance.
 In those cases, fire insurance typically pays for damages to:

-Additionally, fire coverage in homeowners insurance may pay for additional living expenses if you can’t live in your home (or use it optimally) during a claim.
-Additional living expenses may include the cost of staying in a hotel while your home is being fixed or eating out if your kitchen was destroyed in a fire.
+Additionally, fire coverage in your homeowners policy may pay for additional living expenses if you can’t stay in your home (or use it optimally) during a claim.
+Additional living expenses come from your loss of use coverage and may include the cost of staying in a hotel while your home is being fixed or eating out if your kitchen was destroyed in a fire.

 Homeowners can also purchase standalone fire coverage, sometimes called dwelling fire insurance.
-These can be useful for a vacation home or if a home is particularly susceptible to fires.
+These can be useful for a second home (such as a seasonal residence in Florida), or if a home is particularly susceptible to fires.

 Like most insurance policies, fire insurance has coverage limits that are established by your insurance company when it is written.
-But insurers also limit coverage by adding exclusions to your coverage.
-Fire insurance policies often exclude damage if the fire was caused by certain events, or perils.
+But insurers also limit coverage by adding exclusions to your policy.
+Fire insurance policies often exclude damage if the fire was caused by certain events or perils.

 For instance, many policies don’t pay for fire damage if the fire was caused by war or nuclear radiation.
 Insurers also don’t pay claims if you intentionally set the fire.
-And some insurance companies exclude fire in hot wildfire zones and require homeowners to buy specialized wildfire protection.
+And some insurance companies exclude fire in hot wildfire zones (where wildfires can occur almost any time of year) and require homeowners to buy specialized wildfire protection.

 It depends on the type of policy and how it’s written.
 For example, the HO3 policies we offer can cover the replacement cost of your home, but some policies on the market today may only insure your home for its actual cash value (ACV).
 For example, an HO1 policy can be written as replacement cost or ACV coverage for the home.